MichaelBelousov/MichaelBelousov.github.io/src/src/blog/iterators-and-generators-are-better-than-array-prototype.md

 efficient, readable and effortlessly composable code, effectively reducing the sins of JavaScript.
 I think the 'anonymous iterable' idiom is a real gem in TypeScript, with generators also shining.
-Hopefully you decide to use something like this over lowering yourself to mutable `Array.prototype.push` in your performance-sensitive hotspots.
+Hopefully you decide to use something like this over lowering yourself to mutable `js:LANG>Array.prototype.push` in your performance-sensitive hotspots.
 Although I'm yet to [micro]benchmark the two.

-As promised, below is a decently extensive `Lazy` implementation in TypeScript.
+As promised, below is a decently extensive `js:LANG>Lazy` implementation in TypeScript.
 Eventually if I find a good untaken name, stop being lazy (trivial pun intended), and write more tests (I have a few), I'll publish this to [npm](https://www.npmjs.com/) for quick usage in your projects.